E3SM-Project/e3sm_diags/source/examples/model_climo-vs-obs_climo.rst

 This guide covers how to compare the climatology between model output data and observational data.
 The raw model output was ran through NCO, which computed the climatology.
-We are comparing the surface air temperature averaged over land and global.
+We are comparing model and reanalysis data for surface air temperature for two areas: over land and globally.
 The model and observational data are located at NERSC, so you can run this example on Cori or Edison.

 Make sure you're either: